zanuka/leaderport-core-ui/README.md

 ## Leaderboard Use Cases

-Primarily designed for games and competitive applications, but it can be easily applied to other domains:
+Primarily designed for games and competitive apps, but it can be easily applied to other domains:

 - Sports Analytics: Real-time stats and rankings for professional leagues (e.g., NFL, NBA, MLB, NHL)
 - Education and E-learning: Track student progress and achievements in online courses